documentationfor yFiles for HTML 3.0.0.1

 }

-To change the color of the slider of the vertical scrollbar to a dark blue, use the rule below:
+To change the color of the slider of the vertical scrollbar to dark blue, use the following rule:

 .yfiles-canvascomponent .yfiles-scrollbar-vertical .yfiles-scrollbar-slider-content {